ahotal01/RunestoneServer/README.md

 ### Install app dependencies

 You can install all dependencies by running the following command in main runestone directory.
-Make sure you have activated your virtualenv: `pip install -r requirements.txt`
+Make sure you have activated your virtualenv: `pip install -r requirements.txt`.
+If this yields an error, make sure your path is set to a version of postgreSQL that is supported by pytz.
+To check this, run `pg_config --version`.

 ### Set up your local database